Glasgow Airport Movements 2021

 Photos of aircraft from this location and the edge of the woods are best taken later in the day when the sun has moved round, or when the sky is overcast.
 A KLM Cityhopper Embraer Regional Jet inbound from Amsterdam can be seen in the following wide angle shot, taken from the edge of the estate...

-New estates such as this are understandably popular with people wishing to move to sought after areas, but as new houses go up, undeveloped land disappears placing added pressure on wildlife already at risk due to loss of habitat and increased human disturbance.
+New estates such as this are understandably popular with people wishing to move to sought after areas but, as the houses go up, undeveloped land disappears placing added pressure on wildlife already at risk due to loss of habitat and increased human disturbance.
 Survey work is also taking place on the area of marshland directly below the estate`s northern aspect which may indicate that this too will eventually fall victim to JCBs and builders trucks.
-The area could feasibly be drained and built on, but the low-lying nature of the ground combined with its proximity to the river, may save it, at least for now.
+The area could feasibly be drained and built upon, but the low-lying nature of the ground combined with its proximity to the river, may save it, at least for the time being.

 Although I haven`t been paying much attention to the avian activity in my garden this month, the feeders attracted lots of recently fledged chicks with their parents showing them the ropes.
 Most common were Goldfinch, House Sparrows, Coal Tits and Starlings.
 The bird boxes haven`t been successful this year so a clean out and possibly a change of position are on the cards.
 The only birds to set up home here is a pair of Wood Pigeon with the female currently sitting on the nest in one of the adjacent tall trees.

 Judging by the piles of feathers that have appeared periodically, the local Sparrowhawks are keeping themselves well fed.
 One morning, one of these skilful predators made its attack, unaware that I`d just turned the corner to walk down the side of the house.
 It ended up right at my feet next to the wheelie bin, just about to deliver the death blow to one of the pesky feral pigeons which it had in its talons.
-The Sparrowhawk took off as soon as it realised I was there.
-The unfortunate victim, flapping away with a badly damaged wing, would be have been lucky to survive beyond a few days.
+The Sparrowhawk took off as soon as it realised I was there and left the unfortunate victim to flap away with a badly damaged wing.
+It would have been lucky to survive more than a few days.

 The only other Sparrowhawk I saw this month was this one which I saw feasting on an unidentified small bird just a few days before the wheelie bin attack.
 The raptor remained partly screened by the tree branches and leaf cover as it tucked in but I managed a few grainy shots before it flew off with a full tum around 15 minutes later.